Excellent

 The only FDA-approved weight loss injections are Wegovy, Saxenda, and Zepbound.
 Based on current studies, Wegovy and Zepbound show optimal results.

-A 2022 study found that Wegovy produced the best weight loss results for a weight loss drug compared to a placebo or other diabetes medications.
+A 2022 study found that Wegovy produced the best results for a weight loss drug compared to a placebo or other diabetes medications.
 In the same study, people lost more weight with Wegovy than with Saxenda.

-Although the effectiveness of medications is one consideration, cost, and availability are other factors when deciding between brands.
+Although the effectiveness of medications is one consideration, cost and availability are other factors when deciding between brands.

 What do shots for weight loss cost?